sisterai/estate-assistant-system/README.md

   Switch between dark and light modes with smooth background transitions.
 - **Search & Management:**
   Easily search through your conversation history and manage your saved conversations from the sidebar.
+- **Insights & Tools Page:**
+  Access graph-based tools and mortgage calculators to assist in your property search.
+- **Map Page:**
+  View properties on an interactive map with markers, search functionality, and links to Zillow listings.
+- **Visualizations Page:**
+  Explore aggregate charts and insights for all Chapel Hill properties.
+- **Expert View:**
+  Toggle between the combined AI response and individual expert responses (Data Analyst, Lifestyle Concierge, Financial Advisor, Neighborhood Expert, Cluster Analyst) to see different perspectives on your query.
+- **Interactive Charts:**
+  View dynamic charts generated by the AI based on your queries, embedded directly in the chat interface.
+- **Smooth Animations:**
+  Enjoy engaging transitions and micro-interactions powered by Framer Motion.
+- **Responsive Design:**
+  The app is optimized for desktop, tablet, and mobile devices, ensuring a seamless experience across
 - **Guest Mode:**
   Use the app as a guest without creating an account.
 Conversations will still be saved locally in the browser.
 - **Rating System:**